 Outside a penny gaff theatre, a barker is trying to lure people in to watch the show.
 A boy (who will feature in some of the stories) is persuaded to part with his money.

 Interlude1: some Scottish immigrants arrive to rebuild London.
 They are greeted with ‘Bloody foreigners!’.
-By the next interlude, of course, they have joined the Londoners.
-The theme of the interludes is consistent: time passes, and yesterday’s immigrants become today’s Londoners!
+By the next interlude, of course, they too are Londoners.
+The theme of the interludes is consistent: time passes, and yesterday’s immigrants become today’s Londoners.

-Interlude 3: Huguenots arrive from France hoping for the protection of a Protestant King.
+Interlude 3: Huguenots arrive from France looking for the protection of a Protestant King.

-A father who is not allowed to see his daughter dresses up as spiderman and does dangerous things to get on the news.
-He sings to a little crowd of onlookers who have gathered, before being blasted to bits by a group of yummy mummmies.
+A father who is not allowed to see his daughter dresses up as Spiderman and does dangerous things to get on the news.
+He climbs a tall building and sings to a little crowd of onlookers who have gathered, before being blasted to bits by a group of yummy mummmies.